renpy/renpy/sphinx/source/audio.rst

 =======

-Ren'Py supports playing music and sound effects in the background, using the following audio file formats
+Ren'Py supports playing music and sound effects in the background, using the following audio file formats:

 * Opus
 * Ogg Vorbis
 * MP3
 * WAV (uncompressed 16-bit signed PCM only)

+Opus and Ogg Vorbis may not be supported in WebKit-based web browsers, such as Safari, but are the best formats for other platforms.

 Ren'Py supports an arbitrary number of audio channels.
 There are three normal channels defined by default: